bxjthu/CompLing/slides/2/source.md

  + Formal language vs. natural language

+???
+Use a formal language to model part of a natural language,

+such as parts of the phonology, morphology, syntax
 ---
 ## At the end of this session you will
 + know some basic tasks in text processing; <br><br>